 The pro of this model is its simplicity.
 It allows your organization to get started and provides a clear level of differentiation.
 However, It can become more complicated and difficult to get a clear ranking over time as you add more variables to your scoring matrix.

 Most marketing automation platforms provide lead scoring functionality in this method.

 Lead scoring model #2: Hot vs. Cold

 With this type of model, the lead score output is usually represented by hot food or flames (or yes, peppers!), whereas cold could be an icicle.

-This type of model is typically used by businesses that are really just looking to evaluate the activity of a lead and showcase it in a playful way (don’t misunderstand me, there’s nothing wrong with that).
+This type of model is typically used by businesses that are really just looking to evaluate the activity of a lead and showcase it playfully (don’t misunderstand me, there’s nothing wrong with that).

 Activity is definitely important when it comes to lead scoring.
 However, doesn’t tell the whole story when it comes to the quality of the lead.
-The attributes of a lead, such as their industry, title, and company size help the score better understand the overall Ideal Customer Profile (ICP) and persona fit..
+The attributes of a lead, such as their industry, title, and company size, help the score better understand the overall Ideal Customer Profile (ICP) and buyer persona fit.

 Lead Scoring Model #3: Co-Dynamic Lead Scoring

 This model is probably very familiar to Breadcrumbs customers, as this is the one we use for our software.